lizmat/raku-all-modules/LLFourn/p6-DispatchMap/README.md

 arguments in the same format as `.new`.

 **note** this method won't affect dispatching until `.compose` is called

-`.dispatch` works like `.get` except the if the result is a `Callable` it will invoke it with the arguments you pass to `.dispatch` and return the result.

 ### ns-meta(Str:D $ns) is rw